bitly/dablooms/README.md

 There are two sequence numbers (and helper functions to get them): "mem_seqnum" and "disk_seqnum".
-The "mem" variant is useful if the user is sure the OS didn't crash, and the "disk" variant is useful if the OS might have crashed since the bloom filter was last changed.
+The "mem" variant is useful if the user is sure the OS didn't crash, and the "disk" variant is useful if the OS might have crashed since the Bloom filter was last changed.
 Both values could be "0", meaning the filter is possibly inconsistent from their point of view, or a non-zero sequence number that the filter is consistent with.
 The "mem" variant is often non-zero, but the "disk" variant only becomes non-zero right after a (manual) flush.
 This can be expensive (it's an fsync), so the value can be ignored if not relevant for the application.
-For example, if the bloom file exists in a directory which is cleared at boot (like `/tmp`), then the application can safely assume that any existing file was not affected by an OS crash, and never bother to flush or check disk_seqnum.
+For example, if the Bloom file exists in a directory which is cleared at boot (like `/tmp`), then the application can safely assume that any existing file was not affected by an OS crash, and never bother to flush or check disk_seqnum.
 Schemes involving batching up changes are also possible.